ShepherdJerred-homework/seminar-presentation/PITCHME.md

 # What is Graphics Rendering?

-^
+Note:

-The process of creating an image from a 2D or 3D scene We see it in action every day on our phones, laptops, and every Friday on this projector
+* The process of creating an image from a 2D or 3D scene
+* We see it in action every day on our phones, laptops, and every Friday on this projector

 ---